 Newspaper and Magazine Articles

 As you conduct your research, you should look at a range of different databases.
 You are welcome to draw on search engines such as Google, Yahoo, and Bing, but it will also help to look at more specific databases as well.
 For newspaper articles, use LexisNexis or the sites of specific newspapers, such as The New York Times, The Washington Post, or The Guardian.
-Relevant magazines and sites for cultural criticism include The New Yorker, The Atlantic, The Los Angeles Review of Books, New York Magazine, Media Diversified, The New Inquiry, Valid, Vox, and Medium.
+Relevant magazines and sites for cultural criticism include The New Yorker, Harper’s, The Atlantic, Slate, Salon, The Los Angeles Review of Books, New York Magazine, Media Diversified, The New Inquiry, Valid, Vox, and Medium.
 To find other relevant publications, do searches like “publications about people with disabilities” or “magazines about blackness,” or add search terms like “newspaper opinion” or “magazine opinion.”

 It will also be important to try different combinations of search terms.
 Note, for example, the different results we get on The New Inquiry when searching for “white women,” “white feminity,” and “women education.”
 Willamette University offers helpful guidelines on how to generate search terms, particularly by taking one search term and thinking about other forms of the word (“class” > “classes,” “classist,” “working class,” “middle class,” “social class”), synonyms (“class” > “income bracket,” “social sphere”), and related ideas (“class” > “poor,” “poverty,” “wealth,” “wealthy,” “economic privilege”).
 Try using the University of Texas at Austin’s keyword generator too.